 Should I enable or disable write caching?

-When disk write caching is enabled, the data requests are stored on RAM instead of directly on the disk.
+When disk write caching is enabled, the data requests are stored in RAM instead of being written directly to the disk.
 This results in improved performance.
-But if this option is disabled, the computer has to write data directly on the disk which impacts the performance.
-Data loss can occur on power failure when the disk write caching is enabled.
+But if this option is disabled, the computer has to write data directly to the disk, which affects performance.
+Data loss can occur on a power failure when the disk write caching is enabled.
 Turning off this feature can help prevent data loss, provided the device has a separate power supply.
 Hence, it depends on you whether you want disk write caching to be enabled or disabled.

 Does write caching improve performance?

 Yes, disk write caching can improve performance.
-This is because when it is enabled, the computer uses volatile memory (RAM) to collect the write commands being sent to the storage device by the user.
+This is because, when enabled, the computer uses volatile memory (RAM) to buffer the write commands sent to the storage device by the user.
 Because caching is enabled, the computer stores them temporarily until they are written to the storage device.